Samsonroyal/Scpel-docs/README.md

 ## Local Development

-First, run `pnpm i` to install the dependencies.
+First, run `npm install` to install the dependencies.

-Then, run `pnpm dev` to start the development server and visit localhost:3000.
+Then, run `npm dev` to start the development server and visit localhost:3000.

 ## License